amdigital-co-uk/docs-playbook/docs/Ways-of-Working/Governance/Problem-Governance/Problem-Discovery.md

 ## Discovery Outputs

 Any documentation you create as part of your discovery activities, along with your findings, should be saved centrally and shared with identified stakeholders.
-You findings should be used to inform both your problem definition and solution requirements.
+Your findings should be used to inform both your problem definition and solution requirements.

-Responsibilities
+## Responsibilities

 | Owner | Responsibility |
 | - | - |